-- Knowledge of related areas of industrial policy, electric power, transportation, and/or forests/agriculture would be a plus with this experience coming from nonprofit, philanthropic, business, government or advocacy settings.
+- Knowledge of related areas of electric power, industry, transportation, and/or forests/agriculture would be a plus.
+This experience may come from nonprofit, philanthropic, business, or advocacy settings.

 - An undergraduate degree is required; an advanced degree in a related field is preferred.

-- Organized, succinct, and precise oral and written communications skills are a must (with Chinese language skills a plus), including the capacity to write complex documents quickly.
+- Organized, succinct, and precise oral and written communications skills are a must, including the capacity to write complex documents quickly.

 - Excellent listening skills, confidence, candor, a sense of humor, humility, energy.